SFBdragon/talc/README.md

 - Supports `allocator-api2` for using the `Allocator` API in safe Rust
 - `"counters"`: Provides allocation statistics for debugging and performance insights
 - `"cache-aligned-allocations"`: Mitigates false sharing between allocations
-- Custom Out-Of-Memory handlers for just-in-time heap management, fallback, and recovery
+- Custom Out-Of-Memory handlers for making custom heap sources
 - Supports creating and resizing arbitrarily many heaps
 - Correctness verified with tests, MIRI, and fuzzing

 \* `TalcCell` doesn't require any locking or runtime borrow-checking to safely allocate through shared references.

 ## Why not Talc?
-- Doesn't scale well to allocation-heavy concurrent processing
+- Doesn't scale well to allocation-heavy concurrent processing.
-- 16-bit architectures are unsupported
+- If you're on a system that `jemalloc` or `mimalloc` supports, consider those instead.

 ## Getting started